boredminion/angularattack2016-detectives/README.md

 ## Production

-* `npm run build` creates a small deployable package
+* `npm run build` creates a small static package in the /dist folder